Facial Nerve Paralysis Due to Birth Trauma

 Which specialist treats it?
 The pediatrician evaluates the newborn and follows up on how the condition develops.
 If you notice asymmetry in your baby's face, the best step is to discuss it with a professional who can examine it carefully.

-Specialties that treat facial nerve paralysis due to birth trauma
+Data on 30 doctors who treat facial nerve paralysis due to birth trauma

 Treatment by city